-Limonene is a monoterpene, found as a clear and colorless oil in the peel of citrus fruits like lemons, oranges, grapefruits, limes and pomelos.
+Limonene is a monoterpene found in the skin of citrus fruits like lemons, oranges, grapefruits, limes and pomelos.

-Limonene belongs to a group of compounds called terpenes — volatile aromatic molecules produced by plants to either deter herbivores with a potent scent or to attract the predators and parasites of these herbivores.
+Limonene belongs to a group of compounds called terpenes — which are volatile aromatic molecules produced by plants to either deter herbivores or to attract the predators and parasites of these herbivores.

 Because it can be extracted from plants other than cannabis, the research on the effects of limonene is quite extensive.